ROILTechnology/ROIL_info/terms.md

-Among the customizations you may make to a Feed once you have confirmed a claim to it are: (1) you may direct ROIL to exclude the feed from its Service, or (2) you may choose whether or not to license and direct ROIL to use "Enhanced" display for the Feed.
-UPON FIRST MANAGING YOUR CLAIMED FEED, IT WILL BE DEFAULTED INTO ENHANCED DISPLAY, THOUGH YOU MAY OPT-OUT BY ADJUSTING ITS "DISPLAY STYLE" SETTING.
+Among the customizations you may make to a Feed once you have confirmed a claim to it are: (1) you may direct ROIL to exclude the feed from its Service, or (2) you may choose whether or not to license and direct ROIL to use an enhanced display for the Feed.
+UPON FIRST MANAGING YOUR CLAIMED FEED, IT WILL BE DEFAULTED INTO AN ENHANCED DISPLAY, THOUGH YOU MAY OPT-OUT BY ADJUSTING THE "DISPLAY STYLE" SETTING.
 ROIL's behavior for feeds that do not use Enhanced display is to redact the Feed data stored in ROIL's user-accessible database to only limited information such as title, publication date, author name, and link URL.
-By using the Enhanced-display setting, you license and instruct ROIL to deviate from this default behavior, and to store additional data in its user-accessible database.
+By using an enhanced display setting, you license and direct ROIL to deviate from this default behavior, and to store additional data in its user-accessible database.

-By using the Enhanced-display setting for a Feed under your control, you (a) direct ROIL to store (including potential modification/redaction for storage, at ROIL's discretion), in ROIL's user-accessible database, any and all data delivered through the Feed, (b) grant to ROIL a worldwide, non-exclusive,
+By using the "Enhanced" display setting for a Feed under your control, you (a) direct ROIL to store (including potential modification/redaction for storage, at ROIL's discretion), in ROIL's user-accessible database, any and all data delivered through the Feed, (b) grant to ROIL a worldwide, non-exclusive,